-Our Training, Development and Assurance (TDA) team are responsible for the delivery and commissioning of all learning and development requirements within WSFRS.
+Our Training, Development and Assurance (TDA) team is responsible for the delivery and commissioning of all learning and development requirements within WSFRS.

-Our primary role is to ensure that we have a safe, competent and well trained workforce that can deliver a first class service to our residents.
-Key training requirements include, but are not limited to the following: wholetime and on call recruit training, breathing apparatus, road traffic collisions and incident command.
+The team's primary role is to ensure that we have a safe, competent and well trained workforce that can deliver a first class service to our residents.
+Key training requirements include, but are not limited to, the following:

+- Wholetime and on-call recruit training

+- Breathing apparatus

+- Road traffic collisions and incident command